flox/flox/cli/flox/doc/flox-containerize.md

 If no supported runtime is found, the container is written to `./<env name>-container.tar` instead.

+**Note**: Exporting a container from macOS requires a supported runtime to be found because a proxy container is used to build the environment and image.
+You may be prompted for permissions to share files into the proxy container.

 Running the container will behave like running `flox activate`.
 Running the container interactively with `docker run -it <container id>`, will launch a bash subshell in the container